SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-legacy.md

 #### Step 1.
 Configure logging in Nginx

 Before you can configure Sumo Logic to ingest logs, you must configure the logging of errors and processed requests in NGINX Open Source and NGINX Plus.
-For instructions, refer to the following documentation: [https://www.nginx.com/resources/admin-guide/logging-and-monitoring/](https://www.nginx.com/resources/admin-guide/logging-and-monitoring/).
+For instructions, refer to [this documentation](https://www.nginx.com/resources/admin-guide/logging-and-monitoring/).

 #### Step 2.
 Configure a Collector

 Use one of the following Sumo Logic Collector options:

 1. To collect logs directly from the Nginx machine, configure an [Installed Collector](/docs/send-data/installed-collectors).
-2. If you're using a service like Fluentd, or you would like to upload your logs manually, [Create a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector.md).
+2. If you're using a service like Fluentd, or you would like to upload your logs manually, [Create a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

 #### Step 3.
 Configure a Source